What is Credit Card Extended Warranty Insurance?

 When using credit card extended warranty insurance, you’ll want to make sure you know what was covered by your manufacturer’s original warranty, and confirm that the issue at hand corresponds to one of these conditions.

+The reason for this is that your credit card extended warranty insurance will match the original coverage, offering the same terms for a longer period of time.
+Most credit cards double the manufacturer's warranty up to a year, but this can vary between credit cards.
 In some cases, items might come with a warranty from a third party, for example if you make a purchase on Amazon.
 Most of the time, credit card extended warranty insurance will not extend any layered warranty previously extended by the manufacturer or offered by a third party (unless the terms are the same as the original manufacturer's warranty).
 Always consult your card’s terms and conditions for the most accurate information.

 File a Claim